Colonoscopy

 Aftercare

 The examination itself is very safe.
 Very rarely, a colonoscopy may cause bleeding or a perforation.
 In the exceptional event that bleeding occurs, it can almost always be treated with a local endoscopic procedure.
-Very rarely, surgery is needed.
+Very rarely, surgery is required.

 Frequently asked questions